logo

 Instructions:

-1. After you wash your face with a facial cleanser, apply hydrogen peroxide using a cotton ball
+1. Wash your face with a facial cleanser.
+Apply hydrogen peroxide using a cotton ball.

-2. Leave it to stay for five minutes, and then rinse with cold water
+2. Leave it for five minutes, then rinse with cold water.

-3. Pat your face dry and then apply a thin layer of aloe vera onto your skin.
-Leave the aloe vera to stay on
+3. Pat your face dry and apply a thin layer of aloe vera onto your skin.
+Leave the aloe vera on.

 Peroxide and lemon juice

-As a natural lightening agent, lemon helps reduce acne lighten old acne scars.
-Combine it with hydrogen peroxide to control oil production and prevent recurring acne breakouts.
+Lemon juice, a natural lightening agent, can help reduce acne and lighten old acne scars.
+Combined with hydrogen peroxide, it controls oil production and prevents recurring acne breakouts.

 You’ll need: